-With regard to climate mitigation actions, given that existing commercial and residential development accounted for approximately 70% of total carbon dioxide emissions for the Dublin City area in 2016, these sectors require targeted intervention in order to reduce their impact on climate change.
+With regard to climate mitigation actions, given that existing commercial and residential sectors accounted for approximately 70% of total carbon dioxide emissions for the Dublin City area according to the Dublin City Climate Action Plan, 2019, these sectors require targeted intervention in order to reduce their impact on climate change.
 The government's Housing for All Plan will support the retrofit of 500,000 homes in Ireland by 2030 to a B2 Building Energy Rating (BER).

 In line with this overall approach, proposals for major retrofitting of existing buildings should seek to reduce carbon dioxide emissions, improve the efficiency of resource use (such as water) and minimise the generation of pollution and waste from existing building stock.
 Such retrofitting projects should also seek to use innovative energy efficiency measures, such as decentralised and renewable energy in order to further reduce their carbon footprint.
+In this regard, some 9,000 DCC homes have already had energy upgrades as part of an ongoing energy upgrade programme.